|Oliver Stone: A conspiracy involving the CIA, the Pentagon, Cuban exiles, the Mafia and the military industrial complex killed JFK.

 Since Donald Trump became president of the United States, many Americans have been asking with fevered gasps whether the country is on the verge of fascism, or heading toward totalitarianism.
 Is democracy dying?
 Has the Republic failed?
 The irony is that such questions have been asked at every pivotal point in the country’s history—during the destruction of the original inhabitants of the land, during the Civil War, and at the end of the 19th century when the US occupied the Hawaiian Kingdom and waged wars overseas and became an empire.
 These questions arose again during WWI when military necessity crushed free speech and put dissenters in jail, when the atom bombs were dropped on Japan, when Nazi and Japanese war criminals were rehabilitated and used to fight against the Soviet Union.
 And the questions were raised most emphatically during the half decade of assassinations from1963-1968: JFK, MLK, RFK and Malcolm X. It is strange that Americans have this capacity to perpetually feel that totalitarianism is a threat just over the horizon but not yet upon them.
 They are incapable of recognizing the state of inverted totalitarianism that has already taken hold.
 This essay, written in November 2018, looks back at the assassination of JFK fifty-five years ago and also reviews the impact of Oliver Stone’s film JFK, which appeared in 1991 at the mid-way point of those fifty-five years.

 Some people who were deeply affected by the assassination of President Kennedy say that every autumn reminds them of the strange days of the Cuban Missile Crisis in October 1962 and the assassination in November 1963.
-The assassination date falls close to American Thanksgiving when we should all give thanks the John F. Kennedy who, alone among all his advisors, decided not to start a nuclear war.
+The assassination date falls close to American Thanksgiving when we should all give thanks to John F. Kennedy who, alone among all his advisors, decided not to start a nuclear war.
 We also have to forgive him for his role in provoking the danger in the first place.

 The autumn season is also the time of Halloween, All Saints Day, and the Day of the Dead.
 It’s only natural that in this twilight season before winter humanity’s collective consciousness turns toward the darkness.
 There were other close encounters with nuclear war in other autumns.
 Exactly twenty years after the Kennedy assassination a series of events in the autumn of 1983 reminded the world about the threat of nuclear war that was felt most keenly in 1962, but was (and still is) always present.
 On September 26, 1983, three weeks after the Soviet military had shot down Korean Air Lines Flight 007, Stanislav Petrov, duty officer at a Soviet early-warning system noted the system reported six incoming missiles from the United States.
 He correctly judged the report to be a false alarm and is credited with having prevented a retaliatory nuclear attack.
 In November that year, the NATO war drills called Able Archer had an unprecedented level of realism that was noticed by Soviet military leaders.
 In response, they readied their nuclear forces and placed air units in East Germany and Poland on alert.
 On November 20, 1983, the fictional film The Day After depicted apocalyptic nuclear war for an audience of 100 million American television viewers.
 Finally, this autumn (2018) the US government announced it would withdraw from the Intermediate-Range Nuclear Forces Treaty (INF) that was signed in 1987, which prompted General Vladimir Shamanov, head of the Russian lower house of parliament’s defense committee, to say Russia’s response might be the reactivation of Russian military facilities in Cuba, if Cuba agreed.
 What could possibly go wrong?